 The Beginner’s Guide to Using a Bidet

-Over the past 400 years, people across Europe, Asia, South America, and the Middle East have cleansed their nether regions with bidets, but Americans are just now hopping on the bidet bandwagon—and for good reason.
+Over the past 400 years, people across Europe, Asia, South America, and the Middle East have cleansed their nether regions with bidets.
+Still, Americans are just now hopping on the bidet bandwagon—and for a good reason.

-Toilet paper just smears fecal matter around your undercarriage whereas water actually eliminates it.
+Toilet paper smears fecal matter around your undercarriage, whereas water actually eliminates it.
 That’s common sense.
 However, if you’ve relied solely on wiping your whole life, using a bidet for the first time might seem confusing.

 Is it a pain in the ass to install?

 We’ll answer these questions, and more so you can blast your ass with confidence.